23 Of The Best Relationship Goals To Nurture Intimacy

 Allow yourselves to be silly and act like kids again.
 Even small, spontaneous moments of fun can enhance your relationship and bring you closer.

-Relationship goal #7- Learn and support your love languages.
+Relationship goal #7- Understand your love languages.

 In his book, The 5 Love Languages: The Secret to Love that Lasts, author Gary Chapman outlines five ways that people express and experience love.
 They include: